Ramp is privately held, incorporated in the United States and headquartered in New York City. The company has no public stock listing.

 Competition from banks

-JPMorgan Chase, American Express, Brex, and other established players compete directly with Ramp in the corporate card and expense management category.
+JPMorgan Chase, American Express, Rippling, and other established players compete directly with Ramp in the corporate card and expense management category.
+Brex, long Ramp's closest direct rival, was acquired by Capital One in January 2026 for $5.15 billion, reshaping the competitive landscape.
 Several banks have explicitly targeted Ramp's customer base.
 The competitive risk is not regulatory, but it shapes Ramp's strategic choices about which markets to prioritize and whether to pursue banking licenses to expand its product surface area.

 Why ownership matters